 Website | Surfshark.com |

 Surfshark has a lot in common with NordVPN and is a strong contender for the best VPN for gaming.
-It offers excellent speeds, a large server network, secure apps, and lots of great features.
-One of the biggest advantages of Surfshark is the price.
-It is truly a cheap VPN for gaming, at only $2.99 per month, while also not sacrificing quality.
+It offers excellent speeds, a big server network, secure apps, and lots of great features.

 Here are some other reasons that Surfshark is one of the top picks as the best gaming VPN: